promocare/solidFeed/README.md

 Removing recommendations will force the user to search content that they would like to follow instead of being "spoon fed" other accounts or sources of information.
 The recommendation system can also be hijacked to spread information that is not factual and is designed to spread hate or further propaganda.
 This will also remove the tentation to collect user preferences and informations that can be sold to third parties.

 ## Login & Profile
-The app will use WebID to authenticate the users using existing accounts on solid.community or other providers.
+The app will use WebID to authenticate the users using existing accounts on solid.community, inrupt.net or other providers.
-The profile data will be gathered by the POD profile with the possibility to be changed manually.
+The profile data will be gathered from the POD profile with the possibility to be changed manually.
 There are no pages or other types of user, a company would have to create a separate account.

 ## Posting